-AT&T's Galaxy S III receiving Android 4.1.2 update with Samsung Premium SuiteAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's Galaxy S III receiving Android 4.1.2 update with Samsung Premium SuiteAlex Wagner - Editorial Director of News and Content

 Looks like the Pantech Discover isn't the only AT&T Android phone getting a major update today.
 A new AT&T support document has revealed that the big blue carrier will begin rolling out an update to its version of the Samsung Galaxy S III today that includes Android 4.1.2 and Samsung's Premium Suite.
 That means that AT&T Galaxy S III owners will finally be receiving the Multi-Window feature that other Galaxy device owners have received in recent months, as well as a handful of other goodies.
 AT&T's changelog for the update is as follows:

 - Multi Window: You can open two different apps at the same time into two different windows on the mobile screen.

 - Auto Share Shot with NFC: By setting the camera to "Auto Share Shot" mode, you can quickly share your photos and videos by simply tapping their GALAXY S III with other NFC and S-Beam enabled devices

 - Camera features: Paper artist and best face options.

 - AT&T apps: AT&T services, Drive Mode, AT&T Locker; Family Map, Live TV, and SmartWifi have been loaded.

 - Other enhancements: Includes calendar, SD Card, and S-Voice enhancements.

 AT&T says that the update is available for manual installation today and that it'll begin notifying users of the update on Aug.
 7. Any AT&T GSIII folk that want that piping hot software now can check for it manually by going into Settings > About device > Software update > Check for updates.
 Once installed, the GSIII will be on software version JZO54K.I747UCDMG2.